 WATER CONSERVATION

 We offer almost 1,000 acres of green space for Denver.
-We pride ourselves on managing this resource to make turf healthy while conserving water.
-Denver Golf courses use approximately 20% less water than bluegrass lawns.
-We have also transitioned many grass areas in the rough to water conservation areas using other native grasses that require little to no watering.
+We pride ourselves on managing this resource providing excellent playing conditions while conserving water.
+Did you know that Denver Golf courses use approximately 20% less water than bluegrass lawns?
+We accomplish this by continually improving our irrigation management through modernized efficiencies and technology.

-POGO Soil Monitoring – All Denver courses have this system installed except Kennedy.
-The POGO program shows the percent of moisture in greens so our maintenance staff can hand water dry spots making for a better putting surface and helping with our overall water conservation.
+• POGO Soil Monitoring – The POGO moisture monitoring technology shows the percent of moisture in greens so our maintenance staff can hand water dry spots instead of blanket irrigation applications, resulting in a better putting surface and reducing water consumption.

 BEE KEEPING PROGRAM

 Golf courses are natural habitats for pollinators.
-With our bee keeping program, we currently we have honeybee hives at Willis Case and Wellshire.
+With our bee keeping program, we currently we have honeybee hives at Willis Case, Aqua Golf and Wellshire.
 We are excited to continue to grow our hives each year and develop plantings that help not only our bee colonies but also other pollinators.
-Thank you to Devin and the Bee Mindful Organization for all your help and support.

 GARDENING PROGRAM

-In 2017, the food garden at Harvard Gulch brought in about 500 pounds of food that was donated to local food banks.
-Each year we hope for an even better yield as they develop plantings that are as delicious as they are beautiful.
-Wellshire and Willis Case have turned out-of-the-way play areas into conservation areas by planting pumpkins and squash.
-Each year, Wellshire donates their pumpkin harvest to Denver Park’s and Recreation (DPR) children’s social enrichment program.
+Willis Case transitioned out-of-the-way play areas into conservation areas by planting pumpkins and squash.
+We hope to expand our pumpkin patch program in 2024 to support Denver Park’s and Recreation (DPR) children’s social enrichment program.
 This donation reduces the cost for Recreation from having to purchase pumpkins, and creates a great synergy within DPR departments to support each other and give back to our community.

 WASTE REDUCTION